-In this module, students learn Occupational Safety and Health Administration (OSHA) Standards for infection control and hazard communication.
-Topics include microbiology, contagious diseases concerning the dental team, universal precautions, barrier techniques and handling hazardous chemicals.
-Students will practice and learn step-by-step instrument decontamination using approved sterilization agents and methods.
-Students will learn operatory disinfection using approved agents and methods.
-Methods for taking and recording vital signs and blood pressure are learned.
-Students will also learn CPR for the Healthcare Provider and how to manage emergencies that may occur in the dental office.
-Related dental terminology is studied.
-Students learn basic concepts of psychology and communication with emphasis on helping dental patients overcome anxieties related to dental treatment.
-Special considerations for the medically and physically compromised patients are also learned.
+In this module, students are introduced to Occupational Safety and Health Administration (OSHA) Standards for infection control and hazard communication.
+Topics include microbiology, contagious diseases concerning the dental team, universal precautions, protective barrier techniques and handling hazardous chemicals in the dental environment.
+Students practice step-by-step instrument decontamination and operatory disinfection utilizing approved sterilization agents and methods.
+Methods for taking and recording vital signs and blood pressure are introduced.
+Students will become certified in CPR for the Healthcare Provider and be instructed on how to manage emergencies that may occur in the dental office.
+Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
+Special considerations for the medically and physically compromised patients are presented.
+Pharmacology in the dental office is introduced for a basic understanding in this area.
+Students are also introduced to basic anatomy and tooth morphology.
+Related spelling and terminology is studied throughout the module.
 Prerequisite: None.
-Lec Hrs: 040 Lab Hrs: 040 Other Hrs: 000
+Lecture Hours: 40.0 Lab Hours: 40.0 Outside Hours: 20.0